pelias/documentation/leaflet-geocoder.md

 `index.html` is the file you will be editing, while `index-complete.html` is a completed version that you can use to check your work or review if you need to troubleshoot an error.

-Some common text editor applications include Atom, Notepad++, Sublime, as well as the apps that are installed with your operating system, such as Notepad or TextEdit, although they do not provide indentations or code alignments that are availabl in the other apps.
-If you do use TextEdit, you need to go to the Format menu and click Make Plain Text to use the plain-text version of the file.
-You should not use an app with any rich formatting, such as Word or Wordpad.
+Some common text editor applications include Atom, Notepad++, Sublime.
+You can use the apps installed with your operating system, such as Notepad or TextEdit, but they do not provide the helpful indentations or code alignments that are available in the other apps.
+If you do use TextEdit, you must go to the Format menu and click Make Plain Text to use the plain-text version of the file.
+Do not use an app with any rich formatting, such as Word or Wordpad.

 1. From your geocoding-tutorial folder, open index.html in a text editor.
 It should look like this: